dSunny90/SendingState/README.md

 ## Purpose

+**SendingState** provides a consistent pattern for UI components to receive state and forward user interactions through unidirectional data flow.

 - **Configurable**
   Components receive models for configuration.

 - **Bindable**
   View models deliver state snapshots to views through one-way binding.

+- **EventSendable**
+    User interactions are forwarded as declarative actions.

 ---

-When building data-driven UIs in Swift, it's common to fall into a mix of patterns — configuring views directly and juggling internal state inside UI components.
+When building data-driven UIs in Swift, it's common to fall into a mix of patterns — configuring views directly, reacting to user events with @IBAction, and juggling internal state inside UI components.
 These approaches often work… until your app scales.
 Then things get messy.

-**SendingState** gives every component a clear way to receive state through a unidirectional pipeline.
+**SendingState** gives every component a clear way to receive state, bind view models, and forward user intent through a unidirectional pipeline.

 The name reflects its core principle:

 - **Send** models to views (configure)
 - **Send** view models to views (bind)
+- **Send** user events back (forward)

 Let's look at what typically goes wrong when we mix UI, state, and logic without clear boundaries.